Saumya-Bhatt/karya/docs/documentation/LOCAL_SETUP.md

 <details>
 <summary><strong>Postgres Cluster</strong></summary>

-- This will setup a postgres cluster (1 Master, 1 Slave)
+- This will set up a postgres cluster (1 Master, 1 Slave)
 - Master runs on port `5432` and Slave runs on port `5433`

 ```shell